mKaloer/wordPredictor/README.md

 ## Known Issues
 ### Bad Hash Function
 The size of the range of the hash function is ```V^O```, which, even with a relatively small vocabulary size and Markov chain order, causes some indices to be unrepresentable by a 32-bit integer.
 This induces memory errors in the SciPy library.
 A solution could be to make the assumption that the probabilities are independent, and then calculate the joint probabilities instead of measuring them, reducing the matrix dimensions to ```V*O```.

+## Future Work
+### Context-based suggestions
+The ability to specify different contexts (such as email, sms, specific contacts, etc.) and retrieve predictions based on that context.